Missing Teeth Philadelphia, PA

 Dentures

-Dentures or partial dentures are more natural-looking and feeling than ever before.
+Full or partial dentures are more natural-looking and feeling than ever before.
 When a patient is missing several teeth, dentures have the same look as natural teeth, allowing patients to chew, speak, and smile normally.
 Full dentures replace all upper or lower teeth and can be fixed or removable.
 Fixed dentures attach to the gums through dental implants.
 They offer long-term benefits and require maintenance similar to natural teeth.

 We use partial dentures when one or more natural teeth remain in the upper or lower jaw and prevent the remaining teeth from changing positions.
 Like full dentures, partial dentures may also be fixed or removable.